onkernel/kernel-nextjs-template/README.md

 ## How It Works

-1. **Create Browser**: Click "Create Browser" to provision a headful Kernel browser with live view capabilities
+1. **Create Browser**: Click "Create Browser" to provision a serverless Kernel browser with live view capabilities
 2. **Describe Your Task**: Enter what you want the browser to do in natural language (e.g., "Go to Hacker News and get the top article title")
-3. **Watch AI Execute**: The AI agent interprets your task, generates Playwright code using Kernel's ai-sdk Playwright Execution tool, and executes it in real-time
+3. **Watch AI Execute**: The AI agent interprets your task and uses Kernel's AI SDK-compatible browser automation tool to execute it in real-time
 4. **View Results**: See the agent's response, step count, and click "View Steps" to inspect the generated code and execution details

 ## Code Structure